qctrl/back-end-challenge/.github/README.md

 The Q-CTRL Back-end Engineering Challenge is a way for applicants to roles within the Q-CTRL Back-end Engineering team to demonstrate their skills and overall approach to back-end application development.

-The requirements are intentionally sparse (the devil is in the detail).
-We don't want you to do a lot, but what you do should be your best work and should clearly demonstrate you embody the [Three Virtues](http://threevirtues.com/).
+The requirements are intentionally sparse to allow some flexibility.
+We don't want you to do a lot, but what you do should be your best work.

 ## Table of Contents